MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Restore-SPEnterpriseSearchServiceApplication.md

 ### -Confirm
 Prompts you for confirmation before executing the command.
-For more information, type the following command: get-help about_commonparameters

-Prompts you for confirmation before executing the command.
-For more information, type the following command: get-help about_commonparameters
+For more information, type the following command: `get-help about_commonparameters`

 ```yaml
 Type: SwitchParameter